Power-Components/powergrid-doc/docs/get-started/upgrade-guide.md

 }
 ```

-You can find more information at the [setUp](../table/features-setup?id=features-setup) page.
+You can find more information on the [setUp](../table/features-setup?id=features-setup) page.

 ---